journal-club/wiki-data/fests/atmos.md

 # Atmos
 ## Introduction

-The upcoming editon of Atmos, which will occue most likely in October 2018.
+The upcoming editon of Atmos, which will occur most likely in October 2018.
 For more details, [see this page](/fests/atmos/2018).

 ## Atmos 2018